jjvaz25/ga-curriculum/curriculum/lesson-plans/12-in-class-lab/README.md

 - [Reddit: https://www.reddit.com/top.json](https://www.reddit.com/top.json)

-Get started by opening up the [Unit 2 project starter code](../../projects/unit2/).

 ### Getting Started

-Begin by looking at the starter code [here](https://github.com/generalassembly-studio/JS-Unit-2-Project-Starter-Code).
+Begin by looking at the starter code in the projects repo.
 Make sure you have the starter code on local machine:

 ```
 $ git pull upstream master